syncfusion-content/wpf-docs/wpf/GridControl/Tooltip.md

 ## Customize the ToolTip

-The tooltip can be customized by defining a tooltiptemplate1 in the DataTemplate and assigning to the [GridStyleInfo.ToolTipTemplateKey](https://help.syncfusion.com/cr/wpf/Syncfusion.Grid.Wpf~Syncfusion.Windows.Controls.Grid.GridStyleInfo~TooltipTemplateKey.html) or [GridStyleInfo.ToolTipTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.Grid.Wpf~Syncfusion.Windows.Controls.Grid.GridStyleInfo~TooltipTemplate.html) property of the GridControl.
-You can show the customized changes in Tooltip by using `GridRendererStyleInfo.ToolTip` property.
-Otherwise you can't see any customized changes.
+The tooltip appearance can be customized by defining DataTemplate.
+The DataTemplate can be assigned to the [GridStyleInfo.ToolTipTemplateKey](https://help.syncfusion.com/cr/wpf/Syncfusion.Grid.Wpf~Syncfusion.Windows.Controls.Grid.GridStyleInfo~TooltipTemplateKey.html) or [GridStyleInfo.ToolTipTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.Grid.Wpf~Syncfusion.Windows.Controls.Grid.GridStyleInfo~TooltipTemplate.html) property.
+If you are using tooltipTemplate1 then you need to assign template to its corresponding template key property namely `GridStyleInfo.ToolTipTemplate` or `GridStyleInfo.ToolTipTemplateKey`.

 **Using ToolTipTemplateKey**